 The curriculum at Baylor Law is structured to provide a logical progression of legal study from fundamental legal doctrines in first-year courses to increasingly more sophisticated and complex issues in second- and third-year courses.
-You will find the broad exposure to legal fundamentals and the well-rounded education and training of our curriculum teaches you to be an outstanding lawyer—one who is prepared to pass the bar exam and is sought after by legal employers, including top law firms, business corporations, government and the judiciary.
+You will find that the broad exposure to legal fundamentals and the well-rounded education and training of our curriculum teaches you to be an outstanding lawyer, one who is prepared to pass the bar exam and is sought after by legal employers, including top law firms, business corporations, government agencies, and the judiciary.

 Like most law schools, Baylor Law School has a curriculum that consists of required classes intended to provide the foundation upon which students will build during their second and third years.
 Students learn the basic principles of legal reasoning and case analysis.
 Although it may not seem like it, students will cover less material the first year so that they are able to focus on learning to "think like a lawyer."